-We deliver online safety lessons every term in school using resources from the Child Exploitation and Online Protection Centre (CEOP) and London Grid for Learning.
+We deliver online safety lessons every term in school using resources from the ‘Education for a Connected World’ Framework.
+This Framework has been built upon by the Trust to incorporate lessons and resources from Thinkuknow, Common Sense Media and the Google ‘Be Internet Legends’ Scheme.
 We also make sure that all teaching staff are trained in online safety and kept up-to-date with best practice and processes.

 You may also want to follow some of our advice and guidelines with your child at home.